-For improving gut health, choose supplements containing types I and III collagen, since the major forms of collagen that make up the lining of the gut include 68% type I, 20% type II, and 12% type III collagen (40).
+For improving gut health, choose supplements containing types I and III collagen, since the major forms of collagen that make up the lining of the gut include 68% type I and 20% type III collagen (40).

 As you can see, there’s no one-size-fits all when it comes to collagen supplements.
 What’s important is to choose a supplement containing the types of collagen that will best support your goals.